corrode/corrode.github.io/content/blog/rust-production-guide/index.md

 Similarly, if you are the manager who has merely heard about the benefits of Rust, but your team is perfectly happy with the current technology stack, there might be no need to switch.
-Don't choose Rust because of the hype.
+Don't choose Rust because of the hype and listen to your team.

 ### Find a Rust Champion

 I advise you to find a Rust champion within your team who is passionate about Rust, good at teaching, and willing to lead the adoption effort.
 They will serve as the cornerstone for your Rust adoption process and can significantly ease the learning process for the rest of the team.

-Ideally, a good champion already has some experience with Rust in production or has built a few larger side projects with it.
+They don't have to be a Rust expert, but ideally, a good champion already has some experience with Rust in production or has built a few larger side projects with it.

 If there is nobody willing to take on that role, reconsider if Rust is the right choice; perhaps the team is not ready for the transition yet or is satisfied with the current technology stack.
 An external consultant cannot replace an internal champion (if anything, they work in tandem).
 The initial motivation has to come from within.